tohojo/bufferbloat-net/content/codel/wiki/CakeFAQ.md

 ---
 title: CakeFAQ
 date: 2015-11-19T03:19:20
-lastmod: 2015-11-19T03:19:21
+lastmod: 2020-10-07T14:10:00
 type: wiki
 ---
 Cake FAQ
 ========

-[Cake](Cake.md) is the comprehensive queue management system the bufferbloat project has been working on since 2013 and is nearing release.
+[Cake](Cake.md) is the comprehensive queue management system the bufferbloat project has been working on since 2013 and now in general release.
 It is the rollup of 3 years of deployment experience using the htb + fq\_codel based <link>sqm</link>-scripts.